ultraseedbox/USB-Docs/UltraSeedbox Applications/JDownloader2/Initial Setup.md

 ### Changing the Generated Password

 Upon installation, JDownloader will generate a password for you.
-If you need to set a new password, you have 2 choices.
+If you need to set a new password, do the following:

-* You can generate a new password by running `Upgrade and repair` on the UCP

-* You can also set your own password by logging in to your seedbox's SSH and enter the following command.
+* Log in to your seedbox's SSH and enter the following command:

 ```sh
 nano "$HOME"/.config/jdownloader2/.vncpass_clear && jd2pass=$(cat "$HOME"/.config/jdownloader2/.vncpass_clear) && clear && app-jdownloader2 restart && echo "Password set successfully." && echo "Your password is $jd2pass"